 WORKING PAPER #28 – Cláudia Madruga

-The emergence and proliferation of private security companies (ESP) in Latin America, in the last three decades occurred in a context of economic neo-liberalization together with the inability of the state to ensure reliable security vis-à-vis an increase of criminal violence.
+The emergence and proliferation of private security companies (ESP) in Latin America, in the last three decades occurred in a context of economic neo-liberalisation together with the inability of the state to ensure reliable security vis-à-vis an increase of criminal violence.
 The privatization and commodification of security in Latin America has added yet another element to an entire network of agents of violence in the region and raises questions about the way in which society and, consequently, democracy in the region may be affected.

 WORKING PAPER #27 – Luís Bernardino